Rethinking Executive Education: The Roadmap to Career Ascension

 Thinking about a second MBA?
 Hold up—executive education might be the better (and faster) option.

-Company-sponsored options—many employers pay for these programs as an start with a focus on leadership development.
+✔ Company-sponsored options—many employers pay for these programs as an investment in leadership development.

-Instead of collecting another expensive diploma, why not invest in practical, high-lasting results learning?
+Instead of collecting another expensive diploma, why not invest in practical, high-impact learning?

 Trying to Find the Right Executive Program?
 It’s Like Tinder, but for Overachievers!